balena-io/debugging-masterclass/README.md

 examine the journal, because it will show both balenaEngine and Supervisor output in the same logs chronologically.

-Assuming your device is still running the pushed multicontainer application, we can also see additionally logging for all the application service containers.
+Assuming your device is still running the pushed multicontainer app, we can also see additionally logging for all the service containers.
 To do so, we'll restart balenaEngine, so that the services are started again:

 ```shell